Aravindh-rollingout/FWAssignment/README.md

 Kindly refer screenshots attached for further clarity. https://github.com/Aravindh-rollingout/FWAssignment/issues/1

-The project uses json files as a key-value data store; CRD operations over the data store can be performed from the console.
+-The project uses json files as the key-value data store; CRD operations over the data store can be performed from the console.
 No third party data stores have been used.

+-Google's Gson library has been used and the dependency jar 'gson-2.8.2.jar' has been added to the repo under Lib\
+Kindly add this as a dependency in your environment before executing the code.

-The application is tested only in the Windows environment; but is intended to support Mac and Linux also.
+-The application is tested only in the Windows environment; but is intended to support Mac and Linux also.

 Main Execution starts at FreshStore.java.